-Students in the College may elect one or more of the minors offered by units within the College.
+Students in the College may elect one or more minor offered by departments and programs within the College or by the other academic units on campus.
 Electing to earn a minor is optional, and there is no limit on the number of minors a student may elect.
-Minors, along with their requirements and other pertinent information, are described in detail under Majors & Minors on the LSA website.
+For more information, see the Academics and Requirements section of the LSA website.

 A minor must require no less than 15 credits of course work, show structure and coherence, and contain some upper-level courses.
 At least 10 out of the 15 credits must be taken in-residence.
 Students who declare and complete an approved minor will receive a notation on their student transcript but not on their diploma.